GregoriSimei/DesignPatterns/README.md

-"# Design Patterns Studies"
+# Design Patterns Studies
-"I created this directory to put all my studies about design patterns."
+I created this directory to put all my studies about design patterns.
+My objective is to learn all designs of GOF and GRASP